beamable/Changelogs/com-beamable-changelog.md

 ## [1.11.1]
 ### Changed
-- Expose Google Play Game Services `ForceRefreshToken` option and set it to `true` by default
+- Expose Google Play Game Services `ForceRefreshToken` option and set it to `true` by default.
+- Content checksums are calculated using alphabetical field ordering.

 ### Fixed
 - `PlayerInventory` triggers `OnDataUpdated` events.
 - `PlayerInventory` item properties can be `null` without throwing a `NullReferenceException`.

+### Issues
+- All content will appear as modified.
+This is because the content checksum algorithm changed to use alphabetical field ordering.

 ## [1.11.0]
 ### Added